 I chose the Sport Administration program because I had heard that this was one of the top programs in the country.
 My professors provided an outstanding education where they were able to share their real life experience and didn't just teach us out of a book.
 The program was challenging and they kept us engaged because we used the knowledge and tools we acquired on projects we completed for sports organizations.

-– Terry Anderson, Program Coordinator, Aims Community College
+– Terry Anderson, Dean - Allied Health and Wellness, Aims Community College

 When I was deciding on where to get my Sport Administration Master’s degree, I was looking for several things: the experience of the faculty, convenience, and a small class size.
 The University of Northern Colorado’s Sport & Exercise Science department checked all of these boxes.
 During my time in the program I was challenged to think outside of the box, and given the opportunity to collaborate with a diverse group of classmates.
 I can truly say my degree from UNC made it possible for me to get to where I am today.

-– Alex Yack, Assistant Athletics Director, Texas Tech University
+– Alex Yack, Assistant Athletic Director - Major Gifts/Director of Development, Texas Tech University